AGValdes/city_explorer_api/README.md

 Estimate of time needed to complete: 80 min

-Start time:
+Start time: 2:30pm

-Finish time:
+Finish time: 3:41pm

-Actual time needed to complete:
+Actual time needed to complete: 71 min

 ### Number and name of feature: Trails from Location Name

-Estimate of time needed to complete:
+Estimate of time needed to complete: 80 min

 Start time: